gbgplc/loqate-verify-helmcharts/README.md

 Before you do anything, it's worth noting that you may need to change the default directories for the **data download** and **installation**.
 We'll explain how to change these paths later in this section, but first we will look at the default values for both.

-These two paths are used to configure the PV for the host filesystem:
+This path is used to configure the PV for the host filesystem:

 - **LOQATE_NFS_SHARE**  is set to "/run/desktop/mnt/host/c/loqate/data"
-- **LOQATE_MOUNT_PATH**   is set to "/data"

-These two paths are used by the installmanager app as places to download and unpack the data.
-The data folder will be used again by the spatialapi:

-- **LOQATE_DOWNLOAD_FOLDER**  is set to "/data/im/dl"
-- **LOQATE_DATA_FOLDER**  is set to "/data"

-**Claim Override:** the defaults create a Persistent Volume (PV) and a Persistent Volume Claim (PVC) to use the host filesystem.
+**Claim Override:** the default creates a Persistent Volume (PV) and a Persistent Volume Claim (PVC) to use the host filesystem.
 If you already have a PV and PVC setup to use network storage you will use an override to connect to this pre-existing PVC.
 The environment variable name for this is CLAIM_OVERRIDE.
 You will see how it is set and used for different cases through this document.

 Next we'll take you through how to make changes to those directories.